sana33/SDCOR/Readme.md

   * #### "Total Runs:" static text box

-    The total number of runs of SDCOR per the allowed number of execution times (_TotRun_) is depicted in this field.
+    The current number of SDCOR runs per the allowed number of execution times (_TotRun_) is depicted in this field.

 * ### "Final Results" panel

-  * #### "Final AUC:" static text box
+  * #### "ROC/PR avg:" static text box

-    This field shows the average AUC outcome attained through the _TotRun_ number of execution times of SDCOR.
+    This field shows the average AUC outcomes attained through the _TotRun_ number of SDCOR executions.

-  * #### "AUC std:" static text box
+  * #### "ROC/PR std:" static text box

-    This field shows the standard deviation of AUC outcomes gained out of the _TotRun_ number of SDCOR runs.
+    This field shows the standard deviation of AUC outcomes gained out of the _TotRun_ number of SDCOR executions.

   * #### "Time(sec):" static text box